-Outlined are some of the advantages available to your student when they utilize the services provided by the Career Development in the Center for Student Success:
+Outlined are some of the resources available to your students when they utilize our services:

-- Take Malone.MyPlan.com assessments and schedule follow-up interpretation appointment if not done in class - this site also helps students explore and choose a major.
+- We offer the Malone.MyPlan.com assessments and students should schedule follow-up interpretation appointment - this site also helps students explore and choose a major.

-- Learn to articulate who they are and what they want to do
+- We help students earn to articulate who they are and what they want to do

-- Maximize career-related opportunities to gain insight and experience in work areas of interest
+- We steer students to maximize career-related opportunities to gain insight and experience in work areas of interest

-- Activate a MaloneCareerConnect.com account to view Federal Work Study, part-time/seasonal jobs, internships, career-entry positions as well as announcements, career events and resources
+- Students can activate a MaloneCareerConnect.com account to view Federal Work Study, part-time/seasonal jobs, internships, career-entry positions as well as announcements, career events and resources

-- Research graduate schools, companies and organizations nationwide and abroad
+- We encourage students to research graduate schools, companies and organizations nationwide and abroad that interest them

-- Present themselves in a professional and personable manner communicating their career objective
+- We prepare students to present themselves in a professional and personable manner

-- Meet with successful alumni during our Alumni Career Chapel and Young Professional Chocolate Fountain Open House events
+- We introduce students to successful alumni during our Alumni Career chapels and Young Professional Chocolate Fountain Open House events

-- Participate in numerous internship/job and graduate school fairs
+- We coordinate and participate in numerous internship/job and graduate school fairs

-- Conduct information interviews with professionals in the field, family, friends and employers
+- We help students coordinate information interviews with professionals in the field, family, friends and employers

-- Intern / co-op / engage in an experiential learning experiences as early as sophomore year
+- We help students seek Internships and part-time jobs to engage in an experiential learning experience as early as their sophomore year

-- Discover proven job search strategies, tools and resources
+- We provide resources that help students discover proven job search strategies, tools and resources, such as:

 Suggested Activities and Reading: